godotengine/godot-docs/classes/class_string.rst

 - :ref:`PoolStringArray<class_poolstringarray>` **split** **(** :ref:`String<class_string>` divisor, :ref:`bool<class_bool>` allow_empty=True, :ref:`int<class_int>` maxsplit=0 **)**

 Splits the string by a divisor string and returns an array of the substrings.

-Example "One,Two,Three" will return "One","Two","Three" if split by ",".
+**Example:** "One,Two,Three" will return "One","Two","Three" if split by ",".

 If ``maxsplit`` is given, at most maxsplit number of splits occur, and the remainder of the string is returned as the final element of the list (thus, the list will have at most maxsplit+1 elements)